 - They don't support teaming more than one transcriber, which is often necessary for longer classes or meetings.

-Instead, we recommend having the reader(s) view the real-time transcript in a regular web browser using TypeWell's Web Linking service, which is our native streaming text platform that allows unlimited use for anyone with a Premium software license (which most TypeWell transcribers already have, and there are NO per-minute charges!).
+- For other platforms, the meeting participants can read the real-time transcript in a regular web browser using TypeWell's Web Linking service, which is our native streaming text platform that allows unlimited use for anyone with a Premium software license (which most TypeWell transcribers already have, and there are NO per-minute charges!).

 Benefits of viewing the transcript in a separate browser: